Let’s have a look what we have discovered about workplace happiness so far.

 Organization culture matters.
 It is the basis of the workplace happiness and therefore it is inevitable to hire for culture fit, like Zappos, Google, or TransferWise are doing today to make sure that they hire right people.

 So next time when hiring think carefully whom you are hiring because it matters.
-It matters a lot to your organizational culture and productivity as well to your people happiness.
+It matters a lot to your organizational culture and productivity as well as your people happiness.

 Let me know what do you think of that post, do you agree to that or disagree?